wiremoons/amt/README.md

 A list of future improvements and possible development enhancements are:

-- *Create new database* - if run and the user does not have a database, then offer to create one and populate it with a few example acronyms to get them started
+- *Create new database* - when the program runs, and the user does **not** have a database, then offer to create one and populate it with a few example acronyms to get them started
-- *Alternative to debubSwitch* - the debug is managed via a command line flag `-d`.
+- *Alternative to debugSwitch* - the debug is managed via a command line flag `-d`.
 The code is full of `if debugSwitch {}` call that maybe better moved to a Go test instead to check if that area of code works as expected?

-If you have ideas for improvement they can be suggested via the GitHub issues facilty for this project.
+If you have ideas for improvement they can be suggested via the GitHub issues facility for this project.
 Just mark your submitted issue as a *TODO* or *SUGGESTION*.

 ## License